 The IRS will not just let you purchase an approved gold coin, store it in your safe deposit box, and call it a gold IRA.
 Naturally, you’ll need to complete a little paperwork.
 Still, with our help, you can legally and safely create a precious metals IRA in a few simple steps.
 We can provide you with help and advice during each step.

 This brief summary will help you understand how a precious metals IRA works:

 The IRS has warned savers against storing their gold in an insecure place, such as their homes.
-However, as your own IRA manager, you can choose a local storage option.
-Otherwise, we work with a secure depositary and can ensure safe storage.
+However, as your own IRA manager, you can choose a secure local storage option.
+Otherwise, we work with a secure depository and can ensure safe storage.